google/WebFundamentals/src/content/en/progressive-web-apps/checklist.md

         Find a list view in the app.
 Scroll down.
 Tap an item to enter the detail page.
 Scroll around on the detail page.
-Press back and ensure the list view is scrolled to the same place it was at before the detail page was tapped.
+Press back and ensure the list view is scrolled to the same place it was at before the detail link/button was tapped.
       </td>
     </tr>
     <tr>
       <td><b>To Fix</b></td>
       <td>
         Restore the scroll position in lists when the user presses 'back'.
-        Some routing libraries have a feature to do this for you
+        Some routing libraries have a feature to do this for you.
       </td>
     </tr>
   </tbody>